sergiubodiu/sergiubodiu/content/posts/balancing-innovation-and-efficiency-is-difficult.md

 What happens to companies as they become more competent?
 When it comes to innovation inside large companies, the balance of power tips heavily toward improving their known and proven business model.
 They under-invest in the exploration of new value propositions and business models.
 More importantly, there’s a considerable lack of power when it comes to growth or __transformative innovation__.

 Business leaders realize that the pace of competition has increased.
 To keep pace with this changing environment, leaders aspire to create nimble, flexible enterprises.
-Yet many recognize that their day-to-day reality is silos, sluggish processes, and stalled innovation.
+Yet many recognize that their day-to-day reality is silos, sluggish processes and stalled innovation.

 <figure>
   <img src="../images/balancing-innovation-and-efficiency-is-difficult.png" alt="Balancing Innovation and Efficiency Is Difficult">